Who is responsible for An Camas Mòr?

 - Rothiemurchus Estate and An Camas Mòr LLP has been working in partnership with many different commercial, conservation and public sector specialists and agencies as well as the community council to encourage a truly partnership approach to this development.

-- Over the past three years, An Camas Mòr LLP has invested in substantial research into wildlife and habitat, access, housing, land use, engineering, social and economic and archaeological and landscaping issues.
+- Over the past six years, An Camas Mòr LLP has invested in substantial research into wildlife and habitat, access, housing, land use, engineering, social and economic and archaeological and landscaping issues.
 Details of these accompany the application and are listed as technical reports on this website.

-- An Camas Mòr LLP will also continue to engage with local communities for their input inthe development of the new village through public meetings and smaller focus groups.
+- An Camas Mòr LLP will also continue to engage with local communities for their input in the development of the new village through public meetings and smaller focus groups.

 What would be the relationship with Aviemore?